PreferredAI/cornac/docs/source/user/iamaresearcher.rst

 ^^^^^^^^^^^^^^^^

 As Cornac contains models which uses Cython, compilation is required before testing could be done.
-In order to do so, you need to run the following command:
+In order to do so, you first need to install Cython and run the following command:

 .. code-block:: bash

     python setup.py build_ext —inplace

-This will compile the Cython files and place the compiled files in the ``cornac/models`` folder.
+This will generate C++ files from Cython files, compile the C++ files, and place the compiled binary files in the necessary folders.

 The main workflow of developing a new model will be to:

-1. Code model files
+1. Implement model files
-2. Code example
+2. Create an example
-3. Run Example
+3. Run the example

 Folder structure for testing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^